opendr-eu/opendr/projects/opendr_ws/src/opendr_perception/README.md

 #### Instruction for basic usage:

+1. Start the node responsible for publishing audio, must be in wave format.
+For example

+    ```shell
+    roslaunch audio_capture capture_wave.launch
+    ```
-1. Start the node responsible for publishing audio.
-Remember to modify the input topics using the arguments in step 2, if needed.
+   Remember to modify the input topics using the arguments in step 2, if needed:
+    ```shell
+    roslaunch audio_play play.launch -t /audio/audio
+    ```

 2. You are then ready to start the speech transcription node